owkin/fedeca/docs/source/index.rst

 ::

-   @article{duterrailfedeca2023,
+@misc{terrail2023fedeca,
-   title={FedECA: A Federated External Control Arm Method for Causal Inference with Time-To-Event Data in Distributed Settings}, author={Ogier du Terrail, Jean and Klopfenstein, Quentin and Li Honghao and Mayer, Imke and Loiseau, Nicolas and Hallal Mohammad and Balazard, Félix and Andreux, Mathieu}, year={2023}, doi = {no.doi.yet}, journal={arXiv},
+      title={FedECA: A Federated External Control Arm Method for Causal Inference with Time-To-Event Data in Distributed Settings}, author={Jean Ogier du Terrail and Quentin Klopfenstein and Honghao Li and Imke Mayer and Nicolas Loiseau and Mohammad Hallal and Félix Balazard and Mathieu Andreux}, year={2023},
+      eprint={2311.16984},
+      archivePrefix={arXiv},
+      primaryClass={stat.ME}
 }

 License
 -------